SitecoreSupport/Sitecore.Support.71758/readme.md

 # Sitecore.Support.71758
-Form field names are HTML-encoded on MVC pages
+Form field names are HTML-encoded on MVC pages.

 ## License
 This patch is licensed under the [Sitecore Corporation A/S License for GitHub](https://github.com/sitecoresupport/Sitecore.Support.71758/blob/master/LICENSE).